 Take a look at the specialty competition ratios from 2011 recruitmement in the East Midlands and for further information on recruitment please visit the Deanery medical recruitment pages.
-Further information about competition ratios can be found by visiting the MMC website.
+Further information about competition ratios can be found by visiting the Specialty Training website.

 Applying to Specialty Training

 There is much preparation and many practicalities you can do around recruitment and selection for jobs.

-- Seek support from your clinical tutors, education supervisors, trust consultants and local East Midlands LETB Careers team.
+- Seek support from your clinical tutors, education supervisors, trust consultants and The HEEM Careers Service

 - Visit the relevant LETB website (all accessible from the main HEE website) or the Oriel website to check out the hospitals, posts and rotations, the local area and how vacancies will be managed.

 - Contact the East Midlands LETB directly if you have unanswered questions - most will have a helpdesk number.

-- Read the MMC quick guide to specialty recruitment it contains information on what to expect, what is involved, how the recruitment process works and where to find out more.
+- Read the Specialty Training quick guide for information on what to expect, what is involved, how the recruitment process works and where to find out more.